 Part of the experience of creating an image obviously involves the need to visit a location.
 I am fortunate to live in Dorset, an area of outstanding beauty.
-The funny thing is, though, I am not that inspired by the iconic landscape locations like Corfe Castle, Durdle Door or Lulworth Cove.
-Beautiful and wonders of the natural world they are, but I am always more likely to be looking in a different direction for my images – and sometimes not at all.
-However, I cut my teeth on these images and love introducing photographers to them for the first time.
+The funny thing is, though, I am not that inspired by the over-photographed locations like Durdle Door or Lulworth Cove.
+I believe they have become glorified hotspots akin to Blackpool pleasure beach, Legoland and Alton Towers (and just as costly to visit these days).
+I am always more likely to be looking in a different direction for my images.
+IMHO Dorset offers many better alternative experiences to a landscape photographer, like Peveril Point, Chapmans Pool, Winspit, Dancing Ledge, Worbarrow Bay and many many others.

 The camera is the next part of the experience.
 I do have an annoying character trait: I have to know how and why something works.
 I guess this comes from an early and fairly impoverished background.
 Good as they were, my parents had six mouths to feeds on a less than modest income.
 The bottom line was that we worked hard for what we got and this has always held me in good stead in my personal and professional life.